-Mets Noah Syndergaard On The Disalbed List With ‘Hand Foot And Mouth Diesease’
+Mets Noah Syndergaard On The Disalbed List With ‘Hand, Foot, And Mouth Diesease’

-Noah Syndergaard recently visited a youth clinic which could be cause for the latest medical issue to hit the Mets, contracting “Hand, foot and mouth disease” according to assistant general manager John Ricco.
+Noah Syndergaard recently visited a youth clinic which could be cause for the latest medical issue to hit the Mets, contracting “Hand, foot, and mouth disease” according to assistant general manager John Ricco.
 The disease places Syndergaard on the 10-day disabled list, with the Mets hoping he only misses the one start according to the New York Times.

 The 25-year old last pitched Friday, July 13, against the New York Yankees, his first start in the last seven weeks after being benched with a strained ligament in his right index finger.
 Injuries are no stranger to the player who only started seven times in 2017 due to a partially torn lat muscle.